 Many are Called, but Few are Chosen

-In a certain sense, the whole Church is the body of Christ.
-But, there is a group within the group that makes up the Bride of Christ, the Firstfruits to God.
+Even through the entire Church has always been called the body of Christ, there is a group within the group that make up the Bride of Christ, the Firstfruits to God.

 Matthew 20:16 & 22:14: The last shall be first, and the first last: for many are called, but few are chosen.